 A power planer– you have to watch out for the nails and knots as it might be quite expensive when you keep damaging the blades.
 As for belt sander – well… it can be very difficult to control and it’s easy to overdo and damage the wood.
-Also, both of them won’t do anything more that remove the material and I was looking for something versatile.
+Also, both of them won’t do anything more than removing the material and I was looking for something versatile.

 Well… I found several nice looking Festool tools but gosh they’re pricey.
 So my attention turned to good, old Bosch.
 Germans have always delivered when it comes to tools or cars or house appliances so I was wondering what this sander represents.

 |Bosch 1250DEVS Random Orbital Sander|| View Price

 This sander has a 6.5 Amp motor which gives you a lot of power and 3100 – 6650 OPM variable speed to match to any project(task).
 Comparing to other RO sanders on the market is not the fastest one, but designers compensated this lack of speed with a Dual Mode (Turbo Mode and Finishing Mode).

 What’s Turbo Mode?
 This is the thing that will make you want to forget about belt sanders forever.
 It’s an eccentric mode for aggressive stock removal.
 It will remove up to 5 times more material than normal random orbit sanding mode.
 So if you need to sand lots of weathered timber, rough cut timber or pallet planks this mode will get rid of any surface irregularities.

 You can use it for hours with no problem even with leaning on it and in this mode, this sander is as aggressive as belt sander but without the risk of gouging a workpiece.
 It’s got a soft start function to reduce start-up torque.